 In conclusion, while cooking kimchi may reduce the number of probiotics, it does not completely eliminate them.
 To maximize the probiotic content in kimchi, it is advisable to consume it fresh or lightly cooked.
 Including kimchi as part of a balanced diet can provide numerous health benefits and support a healthy gut microbiome.

-See also How to cook food in breath of the wild
+See also How long should you cook a steak in the oven

 Does the heat in cooking kimchi kill probiotics?